sighupio/fury-kubernetes-monitoring/katalog/prometheus-operator/README.md

 - `Alertmanager`, defines a desired Alertmanager deployment.
 It's used by the Operator to deploy AlertManager instances.

-Operator takes care of Prometheus deployment and monitors Services as illustrated in this image from Prometheus Operator repository:
+The operator takes care of Prometheus deployment and monitors Services as illustrated in this image from Prometheus Operator repository:

 ![operator